Dallas Soonias

 Dallas Soonias (born April 25, 1984) is a male volleyball player from Canada, who competed for the Men's National Team as a right side hitter.
 He was a member of the national squad who won bronze at the 2015 Pan American Games in Toronto, Ontario, Canada.
+He received the Indspire Award in the sports category in 2021.

 Personal life

 Soonias is considered both Cree and Ojibwe.
 Along with his mother, he is registered at the Cape Croker First Nations reserve, whereas his father is Red Pheasant First Nation.

 Dallas is married to volleyball player, Jaimie Thibeault.

 They are both role models for Neechie Gear, a clothing brand which gives a 5% profit to give children the opportunity to participate in sports.
 The title of the company refers to a Cree greeting, which is warm and friendly.

 Through Indigenous communities, he connects to youth to relate to them in a positive light, both through the court and through story telling.
 Volleyball on the Move Clinic is an example of this, where he worked through the program in various elementary schools in Whitehorse, Yukon in partnership with Volleyball Yukon.

 Dallas has had experience assisted coaching at the University of Alberta for the men's volleyball team.
+He was awarded the Indspire Award in the sports category in 2021.

+He appeared in the 2024 edition of Canada Reads, advocating for Jessica Johns's novel Bad Cree.